-The Mantis is 61 lbs (65 lb for the PRO version) and has Its 24″, non-folding handlebars that are unpleasantly wide for bringing onto a packed commuter train during rush hour.
-Even folded, the Mantis is sizeable — 49″ x 24″ x 19″ (124 x 61 x 48 cm) — about 6″ longer and 6″ (15 cm) wider than the typical 27 lb (12 kg) budget scooter.
+The Mantis is 65 lbs and has Its 24-inch, non-folding handlebars that are unpleasantly wide for bringing onto a packed commuter train during rush hour.
+Even folded, the Mantis is BIG — 48 inches by 24 inches by 19 inches — about 6-inches longer and 6-inches wider than the typical 27 lb budget scooter.

 Stem folding mechanism

 The stem folding mechanism for the Kaabo is absolutely rock solid.
 The clamping mechanism has two opposing quick-releases that are fast to use and don’t require annoying adjustments.
 Once locked into place, there is zero stem wobble and no bending/creaking when pushing on the handlebars.